-The end goal of this project is to have all complaint handlers – first-line and second-line, i.e. administrative bodies and ombudsmen – publish all complaints as open data.
+Together with the National Ombudsman, Open State wants to improve the handling of complaints in the Netherlands.
+The end goal of this project is to have all complaint handlers – first-line and second-line – to publish all complaints as open data.
 We will realise this through the development of data standard and database, and a central dashboard where the data can be searched, filtered and visualised.
-Not only because complaints data constitutes government information that the taxpayer is simply entitled to, but also because of the great potential open complaints data has:

 - It contributes to the learning capacity of complaint handlers.
 It offers them insight into the complaint process, so that they can detect and repair its weak points.
 They can also compare their approach and results to those of other municipalities or ombudsmen.
 In addition, registering demographic data can help complaint handlers to get to know the complainant, and to find out which vulnerable target groups do not yet know how to find their services.